kwag1227/Autonomous-Rover-Project/README.md

 - /tests                      Testing scripts and logs
 - /media                      Images or videos of the rover in progress
 - /references                 Reference images that I gathered from online
+- /archives                   Outdated documents/files that are no longer in use
 - README.md                   Project overview and documentation

 ## 🧰 Technologies Used